 Vowels are described by the shape of the lips (rounded/spread) position of the tongue : how far it is raised (open/mid/close) and which part is raised (front/centre/back) :

 Say /u:/ and then /i:/ and notice the difference in the shape of the lips. /u:/ is made with the lips in a rounded position, whereas /i:/ is made with the lips spread.

-A close (NB./kləʊs/ not /kləʊz/) vowel is made by raising part of the tongue close to the hard or soft palate.
-Both /i/ and /u/ are close vowels.
+A close (NB./kləʊs/ as in "near" not /kləʊz/ as in "shut") vowel is made by raising part of the tongue close to the hard or soft palate.
+Both /i:/ and /u:/ are close vowels.

 A central vowel is made raising the centre of the tongue - eg/ə/

 A back vowel, made by raising the back of the tongue - eg /u/